Welcome to the Marin Film Resource Office

 Sandwiched between San Francisco and the Napa/Sonoma wine country, Marin County’s stunning natural landscaping, sprinkled with unique and diverse towns and communities throughout, makes it an ideal choice for filmmakers and travel writers of all sorts.
 Even though we may be "just a little out there" we really are in the middle of it all!

-Boasting lush green hills, ancient redwood forests, miles of coastline, bird habitats, historic buildings, quaint downtown theaters and an array of seasonal street festivals, Marin County is home to many renowned and otherwise upcoming film festivals:
+Boasting lush green hills, ancient redwood forests, miles of coastline, bird habitats, historic buildings, quaint downtown theaters and an array of seasonal street festivals.

 The Marin County Film Resource Office is a department that operates under the Marin Convention & Visitors Bureau which was created to serve as an informational resource to the film industry.
 We are pleased to provide film scouts and production crews with appropriate contact and permit information if planning to film in any public space throughout Marin County.